uhawaii-system-its-ti-iam/uh-groupings-docker-dev/README.md

   Yes.
 It overrides properties without the danger of the changes ending up in a PR.

 **Warning**
-The Powershell scripts are courtesy of GenAI and remain to be tested.
+The Powershell scripts are courtesy of genAI and remain to be tested.

 # Setting Up